gargsaar/singlepage_website_ni/_posts/2020-06-05-python-underscores-and-dunders-demystified.markdown

 **5. Single Underscore: _**

-Use a single stand-alone underscore as a name to indicate that a variable is temporary or insignificant.
+Last, but not the least, use a single stand-alone underscore as a name to indicate that a variable is temporary or insignificant.

 ```
 for _ in range(5):